 Once the mattress is in place, try not to let anyone jump on it.
 While it will be soft and a bit bouncy at first, jumping can damage the bed’s infrastructure.
 If the mattress is damaged from abuse of this nature, the warranty will be voided.

 Another important tip to maximise your Sealy’s lifespan is to keep it clean and dry.
 Purchasing a mattress protector is a great way to do this.
 It may be a good idea to place a waterproof sheet or cover underneath the protector on children’s beds.

 Choose a supportive foundation

-The foundation also plays an important role in ensuring a mattress will last as long as possible.
+The foundation also plays an important role in maintaining the quality of your bed.
 If the base does not provide adequate support, it can cause the mattress to sag.
 Sealy provides foundations which are designed to correctly support their corresponding mattresses; however, if you are going to use a non-Sealy foundation, you will want to ensure it is in good working condition.

 Rotate it properly

 Lastly, Sealy’s mattresses are one-sided, which means they cannot be flipped.
 However, they should be rotated head-to-toe periodically.
-Body indentations are normal after some time, so rotating the mattress will prolong the support and comfort it provides.
+Body indentations are normal after some time, so rotating it will prolong the support and comfort it provides.